[Originally published from Seattle International Airport, Nov. 6, 2015]

 The Correlation Between Minimalism and Clarity

 I have a working hypothesis that minimalists experience more clarity than non-minimalists.
 I think possessions and things and stuff weigh on our minds.
 Perhaps it’s a subconscious weight, but it’s there.
 The proof for this is the billion-dollar storage business in the US.
 Rather than part with their accumulated junk, most Americans will willingly rent a storage space to store it.
 They visit it from time to time like a sick relative in the hospital.
-I used be one of these people.
+I used to be one of these people.

 I was a maximalist.
-When I had a storage space full of outdated possessions, I had no idea that the minimalists lifestyle even existed.
+When I had a storage space full of outdated possessions, I had no idea that the minimalist lifestyle even existed.
 All I knew was that I had too much stuff, felt overwhelmed by it, and desperately wanted to be free of it.
 And then one day I experienced a pinnacle moment of clarity.
 I fell on hard times and lost my storage space due to non-payment of the monthly rent.

 You know what I felt?
 Total relief.
 After all, it was junk.
-The unit held mostly useless items like old toys that the kids never payed with, old clothes that I should’ve donated to Goodwill long before, and a lot of stuff I had no business keeping.
+The unit held mostly useless items like old toys that the kids never played with, old clothes that I should’ve donated to Goodwill long before, and a lot of stuff I had no business keeping.
 When I lost the space I was surprised by the sudden burst of clarity and awareness that resulted.
 I suddenly felt lighter and less stressed.
 After that, I found Leo Babauta, founder of ZenHabits – his writings, books, and courses change my life forever.

 If You Want More Clarity, Box Up Your Crap

-If you experience overwhelm from time to time, you might need look no further than your immediate environment.
+If you experience overwhelm from time to time, you might need to look no further than your immediate environment.
 Check to see how much crap you’re surrounded by.
 I’ll bet that the more stuff you have in your immediate vicinity, the more stressed you feel.

 This is why when we are beside the ocean, in the mountains or trekking the desert, we feel more calm, serene, and more at peace.
 Just think about how your life would be different if your home was as peaceful as the woods or the beach in the early morning fog?